Por amar sin ley

 Por amar sin ley (English title: Laws of love) is a Mexican telenovela produced by José Alberto Castro that premiered on Las Estrellas on 12 February 2018.
 It is a remake of a 2016 Colombian telenovela La ley del corazón.
 The telenovela revolves around the personal life and work of a group of lawyers belonging to a prestigious law firm.

-Executive producer José Alberto Castro has said that he does not know if he will carry out a third season of the telenovela, but he left open all the elements to continue it if Televisa decides to do it later.
-On 7 February 2020, producer José Alberto Castro confirmed that the series had been renewed for a third season.
+Castro had said that he did not know whether he would carry out a third season of the telenovela, but he left open all the elements to continue it if Televisa decided to do it later.
+On 7 February 2020, Castro confirmed that the series had been renewed for a third season.